Khandbari Municipality: The area

 A road connects Khandbari directly south to Biratnagar and the Terai.
 Khandbari will be soon connected with Kimmathanka and Tibet.
 Khandbari is fastest growing city and most developed among Hilly Region.
 It has established itself as a trading center for people of sankhuwasabha and some parts of Bhojpur districts.

-Khandbari's reputed schools include Himalayan Higher secondary school ,Barun Secondary English School, Surya Higher Secondary Boarding School, Bagishwari Secondary School, Makalu English Boarding School and Sunshine English Secondary Boarding School.
+Khandbari's reputed schools include Himalayan Higher secondary school, Barun Secondary English School, Surya Higher Secondary Boarding School, Bagishwari Secondary School, Makalu English Boarding School and Sunshine English Secondary Boarding School.

 Arun III Hydropower project is located nearby.
 Arun III Hydropower project is one of the major subjects that really matters to the residents.

-About 3 km north from Khandbari lies another small bazaar known as Manebhanjyang which is an emerging business centre peak in the world.

 A road has already been constructed that connects Khandbari directly to Biratnagar.
 Its border districts are Bhojpur, Solukhumbu, Taplejung, Terhathum and Dhankuta.
 The change in the political situation in the country has given much hope for the residents of the district for its rapid development.

 The hospital in Khandbari is described as "comparatively well-equipped", and has received patients from surrounding areas arriving on foot or road and by chartered helicopters.

-Khandbari is the main departure point for trekking to Mount Makalu (8463 meters), 5th highest peak in the world and Makalu Barun National Park.Arun valley which is the deepest valley in the world is located here with an elevation of 435 m from sea level.It is also famous among tourists because it is home to more than 800 different species of butterflies and over 650 species of birds.
+Khandbari is the main departure point for trekking to Mount Makalu (8463 meters), 5th highest peak in the world and Makalu Barun National Park.
+Arun Valley which is the deepest valley in the world is located here with an elevation of 435 m from sea level.It is also famous among tourists because it is home to more than 800 different species of butterflies and over 650 species of birds.
 Among them one can also see spiny Babbler which is a species of bird only found in middle hills of Nepal.

 People can reach Khandbari by road and air transport.There are number of public Buses connecting khandbari with Dharan which is around 6 hours drive and also there are direct buses from Kathmandu to khandbari.

 Air transport is provided through Tumlingtar Airport, which lies on the bank of Arun river.
 Every day, there are flights from Kathmandu and Biratnagar.
 The main town of khandbari is 13 km from the airport and can be reached by jeep, auto and van in around 20 minutes.